vikehacks-team/vikehacks.tech/readme.md

 # vikehacks.tech
-The official website for VikeHacks 2019.
+A prototype website for VikeHacks 2019.

 ## Contributing
 Clone the repository with git.